RogridoLima/santa-importer/README.md

 implemented code formatting for typescript and javascript files, currently only formats in christmas tree ordering (order by length).

+### 1.1.0

+Added message for deactivation.
+Fixed some variables names and added some comments for better code clarity.
 ### 1.0.0

 Official release of Santa Importer.